CERTIFICATES AND ACCREDITATIONS

 You will be required to attend two separate, two-day components (four days attendance in total) and will undergo approximately sixty hours of supported home study prior to the course.
 The duration of study is likely to span over six-to-ten weeks, but this depends partly on what course dates we are able to make available.

 Where can I complete the course?

 Interested persons are able to enrol onto this course at our Manchester or West London training venue.

 What assessments will I need to complete?

-Only the children’s exercise part of the course requires students to undergo a formal assessment, and this is done using a one hour multiple choice theory examination & a one hour practical case study that will be completed by learners at their homes or another location chosen by them, and provided to an assessor in the form of a digital video recording.
+Only the YMCA Awards Health-Related Exercise for Children part of the course requires students to undergo a formal assessment, and this is done using a one-hour multiple choice theory examination followed by a one-hour practical case study that will be completed by learners at their homes or another location chosen by them, and provided to an assessor in the form of a digital video recording.